Blaney wins at Daytona, Reddick earns final playoff berth

 NASCAR obliged on the eve of what would have been Scott’s 100th birthday.

-OLYMPIC FLARE
+OLYMPIC FLAIR

 Olympic bronze medalist Noah Lyles served as the race’s grand marshal and demanded more from the crowd.